 Carotid Artery Disease

-- High blood pressure, high cholesterol, diabetes, or problems with blood circulation
+- Heart disease, diabetes, or problems with blood circulation

-What are the signs and symptoms of carotid artery disease?
+What are the signs and symptoms of CAD?

-You may have no signs or symptoms.
-Most commonly, carotid artery disease causes transient ischemic attacks (TIAs), or mini-strokes.
-You may have numbness, weakness, lack of movement, or vision or speech problems.
+CAD develops slowly.
+You may have no signs or symptoms until you have a mini-stroke, or transient ischemic attack (TIA).
+A TIA is a temporary lack of blood flow to your brain.
 A TIA goes away quickly and does not cause permanent damage.
 A TIA may be a warning sign that you are about to have a stroke.
 If you have any symptoms of a TIA or stroke, seek care immediately.

 What are the warning signs of a stroke?

-Your healthcare provider will ask about your symptoms and listen to your heart.
+Your healthcare provider will ask about your symptoms and examine you.
 You may also need any of the following:

 - An ultrasound or CT may be used to check your carotid arteries.
 The pictures can help your healthcare provider see narrowing or blood flow problems.

-- Arteriography or magnetic resonance angiography (MRA) may be used to check your carotid arteries.
+- An ultrasound, CT angiography, or magnetic resonance angiography (MRA) may show narrowing in your carotid arteries.
 Contrast liquid is injected into an artery in your leg or arm to help the carotid arteries show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRA room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-The treatment you receive depends on how narrow your arteries have become, your symptoms, and your general health.
+The treatment you receive depends on how narrow your arteries have become.
+Treatment also depends on your symptoms and your general health.
 The goal of treatment is to lower your risk for a stroke.
 You may need any of the following:

-- Take aspirin if directed.
-Your healthcare provider may suggest that you take an aspirin a day to prevent blood clots from forming in the carotid arteries.
-If your healthcare provider wants you to take aspirin daily, do not take acetaminophen or ibuprofen instead.
+- Aspirin, or other blood thinner, may be recommended.
+These will help prevent blood clots from forming in your carotid arteries.
+If your healthcare provider wants you to take aspirin, do not take acetaminophen or ibuprofen instead.

 - Reach or maintain a healthy weight.
 Extra weight makes your heart work harder.
-Ask your healthcare provider how much you should weight.
-He can help you create a safe weight loss plan.
-Even a weight loss of 10% of your body weight can help your heart function better.
+Ask your healthcare provider what a healthy weight is for you.
+He or she can help you create a safe weight loss plan.
+Even a weight loss of 10% of your extra body weight can help your heart function better.

-- Exercise as directed.
+- Exercise regularly.
 Exercise helps improve heart function and can help you manage your weight.
 Exercise can also help lower your cholesterol and blood sugar levels.
-Try to get at least 30 minutes of exercise at least 5 times each week.
-Try to be active every day.
+Try to get at least 30 minutes of exercise 5 times each week.
+Try to be physically active every day.
+This may include walking, riding a bicycle, or swimming.
 Your healthcare provider can help you create an exercise plan that works best for you.

 - Limit alcohol.
 Alcohol can increase your blood pressure and triglyceride levels.
-Men should limit alcohol to 2 drinks per day.
-Women should limit alcohol to 1 drink per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.